Freeing Your Goats

 First, Sorry To Have Gotten Your Goats

 While a few people reached out to say how much they liked the post, the commentary was mostly negative.
 Friends, this was not what I wanted.
 I'm not a great writer (not of comedy anyway) and the rhetorical approach I had taken, which I intended be whimsical and goofy, flat-out failed.
-Really, truly sorry to have gotten your collective goats.
+Really, truly sorry to have gotten all your goats.
 I hope they remain in good health as I try to get them back to you.

 One commentator, for example, observed that the word "totalitarian" is silly when applied to programming languages.
 I agree completely, it is silly.
 I hoped to be silly but, it seems, I was a little lazy.
 I used an inconsistent tone which ruined the whimsical effect I was going for, and it wasn't clear what the tone was actually meant to be.
 Sorry about that.